Difference Between AAS and AS

 What is AAS?

 It includes professional skills and knowledge instead of a general course of education.
-AAS is capable of fetching lucrative jobs to the students.
+AAS is capable of fetching lucrative jobs for students.

 Associate of Applied Science programs includes a varied range of occupational majors.